AbbasSarwar/Shows/README.md

 # 📖 [AZ-Shows] <a name="about-project"></a>

-> Hello , This is a Leaderboard application.
+> Hello , This is a Shows list application.
 **[AZ-Shows]** is a simple where you can get the shows list and you can like and comment on the favourite one.

 ## 🛠 Built With <a name="built-with"></a>